About Evan W. Alley

 Under his leadership, the mesothelioma program at UPenn became one of the country’s elite specialty centers and one of the first to show how effective a multidisciplinary treatment approach can be for patients with this aggressive disease.

-He has begun integrating a similar approach in South Florida, bringing together experts in surgery, radiation, pulmonology and medical oncology for a personalized approach to treatment.
+He has begun integrating a similar approach in South Florida, bringing together experts in surgery, radiation, pulmonology and medical oncology for a personalized approach to mesothelioma treatment.

 Lead Investigator on Keytruda Clinical Trial